 - (1) Continued Operations. -- A resulting bank may, subject to the approval of the appropriate Federal banking agency, retain and operate, as a main office or a branch, any office that any bank involved in an interstate merger transaction was operating as a main office or a branch immediately before the merger transaction. - 12 U.S.C. § 1831u(d)(1).
 The resulting bank is the "bank that has resulted from an interstate merger transaction under this section [section 1831u(a)]."
 12 U.S.C. § 1831u(f)(11).
-In addition, Congress also added a conforming amendment to the McFadden Act to emphasize that branch retention in an interstate merger transaction under section 1831u occurs under the authority of section 1831u(d): - (d) Branches Resulting From Interstate Merger Transactions. -- A national bank resulting from an interstate merger transaction (as defined in section 44(f)(6) of the Federal Deposit Insurance Act) may maintain and operate a branch in a State other than the home State (as defined in subsection (g)(3)(B)) of such bank in accordance with section 44 of the Federal Deposit Insurance Act.
+In addition, Congress also added a conforming amendment to the McFadden Act to emphasize that branch retention in an interstate merger transaction under section 1831u occurs under the authority of section 1831u(d): - (d) Branches Resulting From Interstate Merger Transactions. -- A national bank resulting from an interstate merger transaction (as defined in section 44(f)(6) of the Federal Deposit Insurance Act) may maintain and operate a branch in a State other than the home State (as defined in subsection (g)(3)(B)) of such bank in accordance with section 44 of the Federal Deposit Insurance Act [12 U.S.C. § 1831u].

 12 U.S.C. § 36(d) (as added by Riegle-Neal Act § 102(b)(1)(B)).
-Therefore, BC, the resulting bank in this interstate merger transaction, may retain and continue to operate all of the existing banking offices of both BC and CHI under 12 U.S.C. §§ 36(d) & 1831u(d)(1).5
+Therefore, Breckenridge Bank, the resulting bank in this interstate merger transaction, may retain and continue to operate all of the existing banking offices of both Breckenridge Bank and Wahpeton Bank under 12 U.S.C. §§ 36(d) & 1831u(d)(1).

-Moreover, at its branches in Illinois, as well as those in Indiana, BC is authorized to engage in all activities permissible for national banks, including fiduciary activities.
-See, e.g., 12 U.S.C. §§ 215a-1 (Riegle-Neal mergers with a resulting national bank occur under the National Bank Consolidation and Merger Act), 215a(e) (the resulting national bank in a merger succeeds to all the rights, franchises and interests, including fiduciary appointments, of the merging banks), & 1831u(d)(1) (continued operations at retained interstate branches).
-See also OCC Interpretive
+Moreover, at its branches in North Dakota and Minnesota, Breckenridge Bank is authorized to engage in all activities permissible for national banks.
+See, e.g., 12 U.S.C. §§ 215a-1 (Riegle-Neal mergers with a resulting national bank occur under the National Bank Consolidation and Merger Act), 215a(e) (the resulting national bank in a merger succeeds to all the rights, franchises and interests of the merging banks), & 1831u(d)(1) (continued operations

-5 By its action in adding section 36(d), Congress made it clear that section 44(d)(1) is an express and complete grant of office-retention authority for interstate merger transactions effected under section 44 and that it operates independently of the provisions for branch retention in mergers under 12 U.S.C. § 36(b)(2).
-Neither section 36(d) nor section 1831u(d)(1) refer to section 36(b)(2).
-Congress clearly was aware of the McFadden Act's existing provisions for branch retention in mergers at the time it acted on Section 44 and the way in which those provisions applied to interstate national banks, since the OCC had approved interstate main office relocation transactions that also involved mergers with affiliate banks in which the resulting bank's authority to retain branches was based on section 36(b)(2).
+$^{^3}$ By its action in adding section 36(d), Congress made it clear that section 44(d)(1) is an express and complete grant of office-retention authority for interstate merger transactions effected under section 44 and that it operates independently of the provisions for branch retention in mergers under 12 U.S.C. \S 36(b)(2).
+Neither section 36(d) nor section 1831u(d)(1) refers to section 36(b)(2).
+Congress clearly was aware of the McFadden Act's existing provisions for branch retention in mergers at the time it acted on section 44 and the way in which those provisions applied for interstate national banks, since the OCC had approved interstate main office relocation transactions that also involved mergers with affiliate banks in which the resulting bank's authority to retain branches was based on section 36(b)(2).
 The Conference Report to the Riegle-Neal Act makes reference to such OCC decisions.
 See H.R.
 Conf.
 Rep. No. 651, 103d Cong., 2d Sess.
 57 (1994).
 By expressly providing for office-retention in section 1831u(d)(1) and then incorporating that into the McFadden Act in section 36(d), Congress clearly intended that those provisions apply to branch retention in interstate merger transactions under section 1831u, rather than the complex branch retention provisions of section 36(b)(2).
 Of course, section 36(b)(2) continues to govern branch retention in national bank mergers that are not entered into under section 1831u, including mergers involving an interstate bank (such as a merger of an interstate bank into another national bank in its home state).